 A prosthodontist in Maine is interested in moving away from teeth cleanings and whitenings, and focusing exclusively on the money procedures of dentures and dental implants.
 Furthermore, the DMD is especially interested in targeting patients in the Boston and northern Massachusetts geographies.
 These patients, as explained by the doctor, can save thousands travelling outside of Boston for procedures, for the same, if not better, results.

 The practice’s website is aesthetically pleasing.
 The doctor created it on Squarespace, and his attention to detail in prosthodonistry shines through in the site design.
 But, it also includes a major road block toward his goals: there are no pages dedicated to dentures nor dental implants.

 Moving forward, the doctor will be creating content specifically for these procedures, to live on a unique page.
 Content will include before and after images, explanation of the procedure in the doctor’s own words, videos, pricing information, and information on expectations and recovery periods, to name a few.
-These evergreen content pieces are above and beyond the local competition’s, and will likely rank highly for these desired keywords.
+These evergreen content pieces are above and beyond the local competition’s.

 We will also be targeting patients north of Boston on Google Search Network.
 Instead of landing pages for these ads, we will be folding the information directly into the organic content (the benefits of travelling to Maine vs. Boston for the procedure), and directing Users there.